van20persies/printf/README.md

 ## printf()
-The printf project is a collaboration between Nicholas Donnir and Vanessa Baah-Williams, actual students of Software Engineering at ALX, were a function named "_printf" imitates the actual "printf" command located in the stdio.h library.
+The printf project is a collaboration between Nicholas Donnir and  Elorm Abotsivia, actual students of Software Engineering at ALX, were a function named "_printf" imitates the actual "printf" command located in the stdio.h library.
 It contains some of the basic features and functions found in the manual 3 of "printf".

 _printf() is a function that performs formatted output conversion and print data.
 Its prototype is the following: